Ibrance (palbociclib): What to Expect, Side Effects, and More

 Less commonly, Ibrance may cause serious side effects, including:

-Severe neutropenia (very low white blood cell count): Low white blood cell counts are a common side effect of Ibrance.
-Still, some people’s white blood cell counts may drop so low that they have to decrease the dose of Ibrance or stop treatment.
+Severe neutropenia (very low white blood cell count): Neutropenia is a common side effect of Ibrance.
+But in some cases, this can be severe.
+This means that some people’s white blood cell counts drop so low that they have to decrease the dose of Ibrance or stop treatment.
 Your doctor will check your white blood cell count before and during treatment with Ibrance.

 Severe lung inflammation: In some people, Ibrance may lead to severe pneumonitis or interstitial lung disease.
 Pneumonitis and interstitial lung disease describe a large group of conditions that cause inflammation or scarring of the lungs.
 The scarring makes the lungs stiff, which makes it difficult to breathe.
 Tell your doctor right away if you have difficulty breathing, discomfort when you breathe, or shortness of breath when you’re resting or doing an activity that requires little exertion.